Head to head

 Even

-Rich trigger library: schedule, webhook, email, form, chat, polling, and 100+ app-specific triggers.
+Rich trigger library: schedule, webhook, email, form, chat, and app-specific triggers.

 Cloud vs self-host